 The letter went on to thank all those who “gave the girls wonderful friendships” and the first responders who “were so kind Christmas night at a time of unfathomable loss.”

-Hundreds filled the Oak Bay park.
+The Oak Bay park was full of people grieving and supporting each other.
 Most brought candles, some sang along with the performance of Hallelujah as they came together to “begin to heal” as Braithwaite said.

-Family friend Sandra Hudson called the vigil an “incredible show of support” for the sisters’ mom, Sarah Cotton.
+Family friend Sandra Hudson called the vigil an “incredible show of support” for the sisters’ mother, Sarah Cotton.

-“She is a wonderful person and she’s really loved by this community as were Chloe and Aubrey,” Hudson said.
-“I think all the people coming out tonight is bringing that love that Sarah has shown for so many back to her.”
+“She is a wonderful person and she’s really loved by this community, as were Chloe and Aubrey,” Hudson said.
+“I think all the people coming out tonight are bringing that love that Sarah has shown for so many back to her.”

 Hudson described the deaths of the young girls as “the worst thing that could ever happen.”